 If there is something we can always highlight about Suunto Ambit is precisely its adventurous side, and as such its possibilities of navigation, positioning and creation of POIs (Points of Interest).

-Navigation can be started at any time from the clock menu, or from an activity.
+Navigation can be started at any time from the watch menu, or from an activity.
 To do this from the menu, simply select the "Navigation" option.

 You can also activate the compass, if you just want to guide yourself.